GluuFederation/docs-ce-prod/docs/source/operation/security.md

 # Security recommendations

 The Gluu Server is designed to be easy to deploy.
-Its default security settings may not be strict enough for certain organizations or use cases.
-This document highlights important security controls and offers best practices for increasing security related to a Gluu Server infrastructure
+Its default security settings may not be strict enough for all organizations or use cases.
+This document highlights important security controls and offers best practices for increasing security related to a Gluu Server infrastructure.

+To report security issues, please send details to: [security@gluu.org](mailto:security@gluu.org).

 ## Storing setup.properties.last